anattolia/mars_train/README.md

-Next train to nowhere : Mars station.
+Next train to nowhere in Mars station.